idib19/API-BACKEND-CONCEPT-TYPESCRIPT-/README.md

 Modularity: Clean, reusable components for maintainability.
 Performance: Efficient request handling and optimized database interactions.
 Developer-Friendly: Built with TypeScript and modern tools to simplify integrations and extend functionality.
-✨ Key Features
-Multi-Tenant Architecture: Completely isolates tenant data to ensure security and scalability.
-Authentication & Authorization:
-Role-Based Access Control (RBAC) for admin and user management.
-Product Management:
-Full CRUD operations for products, categories, and inventory.
-Order Processing:
-Handles order creation, updates, and tracking with ease.
-User Management:
-Separate authentication flows for users and administrators.
-Custom Webhooks:
-Event-driven architecture for real-time notifications and integrations.
-Analytics & Reporting:
-Detailed sales and user activity reports tailored to each tenant.
-Extensible APIs:
-Easy integration with third-party tools and services.

 🧰 Tech Stack
 Framework: Express.js for robust backend development.
 Language: TypeScript for type-safe and scalable code.